AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   message table in the module documentation.
 - Added smoothed bang-bang and smoothed bang-coast-bang profiler options to the :ref:`prescribedLinearTranslation` simulation module
+- Added a new commanded linear force array :ref:`LinearTranslationRigidBodyMsgPayload`.
+- Added a new single-axis translating effector :ref:`linearTranslationOneDOFStateEffector`.

 Version 2.2.1 (Dec.
 22, 2023)
 -----------------------------